Damian Priest: United States Champion (2021-2022)

-The Judgment Day (2022–2024)
+The Judgment Day and World Heavyweight Champion (2022–2024)

 Priest (right) joined The Judgment Day in April 2022.

 At Night 2 of WrestleMania 38 on April 3, Priest distracted AJ Styles during his match against Edge, causing Styles to lose the match.
 After the match, Edge celebrated his victory with Priest, starting an alliance between the two.
 Following WrestleMania, Edge and Priest were dubbed The Judgment Day.
 At Hell in a Cell on June 5, The Judgment Day (Edge, Priest and Rhea Ripley) defeated Styles, Finn Bálor, and Liv Morgan in a six-person mixed tag team match.
 The next night on Raw, Edge introduced Bálor as the newest member of The Judgment Day.
 However, Bálor, Priest and Ripley suddenly attacked Edge, kicking him out of the stable.
-The Judgment Day then began a feud with the Mysterios (Rey and Dominik) in an attempt to recruit Dominik into their ranks.
+The Judgment Day then began a feud with the Mysterios (composed of Rey and Dominik Mysterio) in an attempt to recruit Dominik into their ranks.
 At SummerSlam on July 30, Priest and Bálor were defeated by the Mysterios following interference from a returning Edge.
 On September 3, at Clash at the Castle, Priest and Bálor lost to Edge and Rey Mysterio, after which Dominik turned heel on both of them to join The Judgment Day.
 At Crown Jewel on November 5, Priest, Bálor, and Dominik defeated The O.C.
 (Styles, Luke Gallows, and Karl Anderson) in a six-man tag team match after interference from Ripley.
 On the November 28 episode of Raw, The Judgment Day defeated The O.C. in an eight-person mixed tag team match to end their feud.

 On the January 9, 2023 episode of Raw, Priest, Bálor and Dominik won a tag team turmoil match for a Raw Tag Team Championship opportunity against The Usos.
 At Raw is XXX on January 23, The Usos successfully defended the championship against Priest and Dominik despite Jimmy Uso's injury, with Sami Zayn taking Jimmy's place.
 At the Royal Rumble on January 28, Priest entered the Royal Rumble match at #22; although he and Balor were eliminated by the returning Edge, they eliminated him as a result with help from Dominik afterwards.
 On the February 6 episode of Raw, Priest defeated Angelo Dawkins to qualify for the Elimination Chamber match for the United States Championship.
 At Elimination Chamber on February 18, Priest failed to win the title inside the namesake structure.